Step 5: Conduct desk audit

 The extent of your questions will differ based on how well the PD is written and the classifications involved.
 The following questions and considerations will help you prepare for the audit:

-In addition to the above, see the sample desk audit questions.
+- In addition to the above, see thes sample questions: